-AutoX Takes On the Ultimate Fully Driverless AV Challenge: Navigating Through China's Urban Villages
+AutoX Takes On the Ultimate Fully Driverless AV Challenge: Navigating Through Urban Villages

-In a newly released video, an AutoX Gen5 system-equipped fully driverless RoboTaxi safely maneuvers through the dense and chaotic roads of an urban village in China.
+In a newly released video, an AutoX Gen5 system-equipped fully driverless RoboTaxi safely maneuvers through the dense and chaotic roads of an urban village in Asia.

 The AutoX Team @ Aug 23, 2021

-AutoX released a new video this week showcasing how its fully driverless RoboTaxis handles the challenging rush hour conditions of China’s “urban villages” in the ultimate autonomous driving challenge.
+AutoX released a new video this week showcasing how its fully driverless RoboTaxis handles the challenging rush hour conditions of Asia’s “urban villages” in the ultimate autonomous driving challenge.

 In the video, an AutoX fully driverless RoboTaxi deftly and cautiously navigates its way around crowds of pedestrians and pets, bikers, scooters, and roadside food stalls during evening rush hour in a Shenzhen urban village.
 Encountering a fully driverless car without a driver or passengers for the first time, pedestrians can be seen gathering even closer to the RoboTaxi to film videos and snap photos.